justiceharasha/justiceharasha.github.io/_pages/about.md

 In addition, I previosuly have worked in the Research and Statistics Group at the Federal Reserve Bank of New York.
 I worked on Bayesian estimation of macroeconomic models and econometric theory in the [Applied Macroeconomics & Econometrics Center (AMEC)](https://www.newyorkfed.org/research/amec).

-I can be reached at jh9346 at princeton dot edu.
+I can be reached at justice dot harasha at princeton dot edu.